Kyo Kusanagi: In other media

 Aside from the main series, Kyo has appeared in other media from The King of Fighters series.
-In the anime The King of Fighters: Another Day, he is featured prominently in the fourth chapter as Ash Crimson stages a fight against Alba Miera, both of whom are stopped by Iori.
-A number of image songs and audio dramas featuring Kyo, including the contents of his own character-image album consisting of a number of his theme songs, have been released.
+He is prominently featured in the fourth chapter of The King of Fighters: Another Day anime as Ash Crimson stages a fight against Alba Miera, both of whom are stopped by Iori.
+A number of image songs and audio dramas featuring Kyo have been released, including the contents of his own character-image album consisting of a number of his theme songs.

-Kyo also appears in printed adaptations like manhua and light novels.
+Kyo also appeared in printed adaptations like manhua and light novels.
 Andy Seto wrote two original stories involving his transformation into a fighter, and a retelling of the NESTS arc from his point of view in The King of Fighters Zillion.
 The spin-off manga story entitled The King of Fighters: Kyo was created by Masato Natsumoto and deals with Kyo's daily life.
-In the KOF XII manhua, Kyo briefly confronts Ash after recovering from Iori's berserker attack from XI and undergoing new training.
-In the manga The King of Fighters: A New Beginning, Kyo once again battles his rival in his corrupted form and other invading enemies.
+In the KOF XII manhua, Kyo's role in the Ash is retold as he faces Mukai in KOF 2003 retelling, Magaki in the aftermath and later Ash after recovering from Iori's attack.
+In the manga The King of Fighters: A New Beginning, Kyo once again battles his rival who takes a corrupted form and other invading enemies.

 In The King of Fighters movie, Kyo is played by Sean Faris and is portrayed as a biracial Japanese-American.
 During the story, Kyo joins forces with Iori and Mai Shiranui to defeat Rugal.
 Eventually Kyo summons the ancient Kusanagi no Tsurugi weapon, which he wields to kill Rugal.
+Faris spent a month learning how to use a katana when preparing for his role and took up basic karate.

 In the CGI web series The King of Fighters: Destiny, Kyo goes to his first team tournament with Benimaru and Daimon.
 The web series has an extra episode that shows Kyo befriending Benimaru during a fight against multiple yakuza.
-After saving the tournament's fighters from Orochi's power, which causes them to go berserk, Kyo, defeats the mastermind Rugal.
-Outside SNK works, he also makes a cameo in Street Fighter: Sakura Ganbaru! alongside Shingo who is on fighting competition while Kyo seeks know about Ryu's fighting style.
+After saving the tournament's fighters from Orochi's power, which causes them to go berserk, Kyo defeats the mastermind Rugal.
+Outside SNK works, he makes a cameo in Street Fighter: Sakura Ganbaru! alongside Shingo who enters a fighting competition while Kyo tries to learn about Ryu's fighting style.